iamjpython/projectCalcula-the-Calculator/README.md

 | Aireen Faith Celebrado    | [neeria04](https://github.com/neeria04)               |

 ### NOTE! ###
-TO FIND MORE ABOUT OUR CALCULATOR, TRY RUNNING main.py FROM MASTER BRANCH.
+TO EXPERIENCE AND FIND MORE ABOUT OUR CALCULATOR, TRY RUNNING main.py FROM MASTER BRANCH.